 A big 'Western-style' breakfast begins day two with a variety of items, including breakfast meat, French toast, fruit, etc. Chicken salad and build-your-own sandwiches, including peanut butter and jelly are lunch offerings.
 Fruit, chips, and cookies are also served at lunch.
 Dinner includes steak, side dishes, along with an appetizers and dessert.

-For guests as young as age 5, our Southwest Sampler and Green River trips in Moab, Utah are excellent choices.
+For guests as young as age 5, our Southwest Sampler and Desolation Canyon trips in Moab, Utah are excellent choices.
 For guests who are at least age 9, our Grand Canyon 3 & 4-Day trips are age appropriate.
-Our Cataract Canyon 4-Day in July - Aug accommodates guests as young as age 10.
+Our Cataract Canyon 4-Day Rafting Trip in July - Aug accommodates guests as young as age 10.

 Guests should bring clothing items, toiletries, a refillable water bottle, and headlamp or flashlight in a soft-sided duffel bag, weighing 20 lbs or less.
 Weather and water temperatures will vary throughout the season, so being prepared for a variety of conditions is important.
 It is better to take something and not use it, than not have it and need it.
 Carefully following our packing list will assure that guests will be prepared.

 The following video offers several suggestions on how to pack:

 We recommend a two-piece rain suit that can be used as needed, or paddle gear during unusually cold weather.
 A wetsuit is cumbersome to take on and off when rafting.
 In Cataract Canyon, water temperatures are cold early season and will continue to warm as the season progresses.
 This extra layer protects against cold water and because weather conditions vary, even in warm summer months we have had guests grateful they had the extra layer to put on during inclement weather.

 Guests are not allowed to bring their own lifejacket or PFD.
 Western River Expeditions is subject to regulations promulgated by the National Park Service, Bureau of Land Management and State Parks.
 All three of these agencies require that guests of commercial outfitters wear Type V Whitewater lifejackets.
 Personal life jackets are usually meant for lake sports and even Type III jackets, meant for kayaking or canoeing, are not acceptable for use by our guests.